Fetosky/My_First_Data_Analysis_repo/README.md

 To find out the total number of items sold on each product;
 to ascertain how discount affected sales;
 to find out if profit is proportional to sales;
-to know the best selling products in the 5 countries.
+to know the best best products in the 5 countries.